21 ways to hire help around the house

 19. Holiday card help

 Are you the type of person who starts writing out holidays cards in August?
 Yeah, neither are we.
 Check one thing off your holiday to-do list with an assistant to address and send cards.

 20. Music library organization

 Ever think of hiring someone to organize your tunes into manageable playlists and get rid of old music that takes up space on your device?

-This person can be a life-saver when it comes to your four-year-old's birthday party.
+This person can be a life-saver when it comes to your 4-year-old's birthday party.
 From writing out invitations to assembling goodie bags, you need help making sure no detail slips through the cracks.